Irish Elite Championships Semi-Finals Night #2 – RESULTS + REPORT - Irish Boxing

 The semi-finals of the 2021 Elite Championships have concluded and we now have our line-up for next Saturday’s big day of finals.

-It was a shorter than expected afternoon as the second session was hit by the withdrawals of Michaela Walsh, Grainne Walsh, John Joe Nevin, Kirill Afanasev, Renee Roach, Jack Brady, and the Igharos Evelyn and Eghosa.
+It was a shorter than expected afternoon as the second session was hit by the withdrawals of Michaela Walsh, Grainne Walsh, John Joe Nevin, Kirill Afanasev, Renee Roach, and the Igharos Evelyn and Eghosa.
 However, there was still plenty of excitement on the South Circular Road.

 The day’s action started with a surprise as Jennifer Lehane upset Zara Breslin to proceed to the featherweight final where she will face Kellie McLoughlin.